lillieayer/cs435assignment1/README.md

 ```
 ## Running the Tool

-#### All of the given filenames are hardcoded into the main script into an array called given_filenames.
-If you would like to add more filenames be sure to do so.
+#### Both the input and output folders are provided as well as all filepaths needed to run the script.
-1. Be sure to download the Programming-Assignment-Data folder with all of the xml and png files onto your computer.
-Add the file path of this folder into the script where denoted by the variable name folderLocation.
+1. Be sure to empty out the output folder before running the tool.
+Then run main.py to generate the annotated screenshots which can be found in the output directory in the src directory.